Tax-Efficient Harvesting Calculator

 What Is Tax-Loss Harvesting?

 Tax-loss harvesting is a strategy that involves selling investments that have declined in value to offset capital gains taxes on other investments that have appreciated.
 This technique can reduce your overall tax liability while maintaining your portfolio's asset allocation and expected returns.
+For income investors, the dividend reinvestment calculator quantifies how reinvested dividends accelerate recovery after a drawdown.

 Tax Scenario Without Harvesting With Harvesting Potential Savings